buildcloud-nativeapp/buildcloud-nativeapp.github.io/README.md

 </table>
 <br>
 <br>
 *Note: nowadays, there are more and more overlap of these 2 approaches.
-E.g., many cloud platforms offer "serverless" Kubernetes and container instance services.
-Also, serverless apps can be containerised and so they can be easily deployed to on-premises and multi-cloud too.
+E.g., many cloud platforms offer "serverless" Kubernetes and container instance services, like Amazon EKS Fargate, Azure AKS Virture Nodes.
+Also, function apps can be containerised and so they can be easily deployed to on-premises and multi-cloud too.
 Refer to the following video as an example.*
 <br>
 <a href="https://youtu.be/nJlOuwh7ZI8" target="_blank">
 <img alt="Build a Full-Stack Serverless App on Azure, and Go Beyond (Part 5)"